uk-gov-mirror/moj-analytical-services.rpackage_training/README.md

 development it can be used to automate tasks like `devtools::check()` in response to triggers such as pushes to a specific branch or pull requests.
-This is covered in the [R packages book (opens in a new tab)](https://r-pkgs.org/software-development-practices.html#sec-sw-dev-practices-ci) but bear in mind that if your package is in an "internal" or "private" repo you might run into authenications issues if you need to install the package as part of the workflow.
+This is covered in the [R packages book (opens in a new tab)](https://r-pkgs.org/software-development-practices.html#sec-sw-dev-practices-ci) which demonstrates how to use GitHub Acitons for this but bear in mind that if your package or its dependencies are in "internal" or "private" repo you might run into authenication issues with some actions.
+Please also bear in mind that GitHub actions are not free on internal and private repos.

+When you are maintaining a package you probably want a permenant `dev` branch upon which to collect changes before these are merged to `main` as part of a realease.
+When you open a pull request on GitHub, the target branch is the default branch (probably `main`) unless you change it.
+It can be easy to foget and merge from a feature or bug-fix branch straight to `main` instead of via `dev`.
+The following exercise will set up a GitHub action to help prevent this.
+The action checks the to see if the base reference is `main` and if is and the hear reference is not `dev` the check will fail.
+This can then be combined with branch proteciton rules to prevent accidental merges.

+* **A1.1** Switch to `dev` and create a new branch called `protect-main`
-* **A1.1** Create a folder called `.github` and within that folder create another one calles `workflows`
+* **A1.2** In RStudio create a folder called `.github` and within that folder create another one calles `workflows`
-* **A1.2** Add `^\.github$` as a pattern to your package's `.Rbuildignore` file
+* **A1.3** Add `^\.github$` as a pattern to your package's `.Rbuildignore` file
-* **A1.3** Copy the code chunk below and save it in a text file called `.github/workflows/protect-main.yaml`
+* **A1.4** Copy the code chunk below and save it in a text file called `.github/workflows/protect-main.yaml`

 ```YAML
 name: Protect-main